lanijw/go/README.md

 f.e. `go/gl/mr/` could map to `https://gitlab.com/gitlab-org/gitlab/-/merge_requests/`.
 By entering `go/gl/mr/116433` the user gets taken to `https://gitlab.com/gitlab-org/gitlab/-/merge_requests/116433` instead.

+## Installation

+Because I'm too stingy to spend 5 bucks on registering as a Developer on the Chrome Webstore you will have to load this extension unpacked, but don't worry it's very easy.

+1. Clone this repository wherever you'd like.
+2. Follow the instructions on [Chrome Developers](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to install (load) the extension.
+3. That's it.
+You've already completed the process.
+Wasn't that easy?

 ## User Manual

 Enter the short text in the left input and the long URL in the right input.
 A new empty mapping is added when any of the two fields in the empty mapping have text in them.
 A mapping without any text is automatically removed.